Kate Hudson Hides Shaved Head With Hat And Sia Makes Rare Appearance On Set Of ‘Sister’ With Maddie Ziegler

 After making some creative videos for her music videos like “Chandelier” and “Elastic Heart,” she realized she was “pretty good at directing.”

 NZ, do you have your tickets for the #NostalgicForThePresentTour 5/12 at Mount Smart Stadium yet?
-Get yours ???? mjrpresents.com/sia – Team Sia
+Get yours???? mjrpresents.com/sia – Team Sia

 A post shared by SIA (@siathisisacting) on